 They’re investigating whether some insurance companies are wrongfully denying these claims and, if so, are looking to get class action lawsuits started to help those affected.

 Before attorneys can even consider taking legal action, they need to speak to people who had coverage for substance abuse treatment denied.
-To share your story and to learn more about what you can do, fill out the form on this page.
-After you get in touch, one of the attorneys handling this investigation may reach out to you directly.

 Insurance Denials: Why Do They Happen?